nsmsn/personal-site-v2/src/now.md

 &nbsp;

 ## 💼 Career update
 In late October I started a new role as **lead user interface designer** at a DC-based nonprofit.
 I’m excited for this new challenge, and to be specializing in UI work.
-I’m working with an excellent digital experience team, and I am enjoying being a work-at-home dad.
+I’m working with a wonderful digital experience team, and I am enjoying being a work-at-home dad.

 &nbsp;